Deyda/NeverRed/README.md

 ## Why

-There are several community and commercial products that manage application deployment and updates already.
+There are community and commercial products that manage application deployment and updates already.
 This script isn't intended to compete against those.

 NeverRed's focus is on a simple solution to keep standard software up to date without having to package it or search and compare versions on vendor sites.